-Whether or not you had an attorney help you with your first offense OWI you need one now.
+Whether or not you had an attorney help you with your first offense OWI you need an OWI attorney now.
 A second offense OWI charge is serious.
-A drunk driving conviction will have significant impact on your life, finances, and family.
-Take some of the stress off your shoulders and see what Anderson & O’Connell, SC can do for you.
-We always offer a free case evaluation.
+A second drunk driving conviction includes mandatory jail and ignition interlock device.
+Depending on when you received your first offense, your ability to get an occupational license may be impacted.
+Take some of the stress off your shoulders and see what Anderson & O'Connell, S.C. can do for you.
+We take pride in our success defending against second offense OWI cases.

 What is the difference between a First Offense OWI and a Second Offense OWI?